 The confidence measure will be introduced as an integer value between 0 and $conf{max}$, where 0 is defined to be the lowest confidence and $conf{max}$ is the highest confidence.

 We have chosen the statistical variance as a reciprocal measure for confidence.
-The Guide to the Expression of Uncertainty in Measurement [12] already suggested statistical variance as a measure for uncertainty.
+Also, the ISO Guide to the Expression of Uncertainty in Measurement [12] suggests statistical variance as a measure for uncertainty.